The Last Day (Brooklyn Nine-Nine): Release

 The episodes aired in the United States on September 16, 2021, on NBC.
 Multiple members of the cast appeared on the episode of Late Night with Seth Meyers airing the night of the episodes' release.
-In the United Kingdom, Channel 4's digital network E4 showed the last two episodes back-to-back on June 8, alongside a documentary called Goodbye Brooklyn Nine Nine.
-Commissioned from Wise Owl Films, this one-off special included behind-the-scenes footage along with interviews with the cast and British comedians such as Nish Kumar and Catherine Bohart.
+In the United Kingdom, Channel 4's digital network E4 showed the last two episodes back-to-back on June 8, 2022 alongside a documentary called Goodbye Brooklyn Nine Nine.
+Commissioned from Wise Owl Films, this one-off special included behind-the-scenes footage along with interviews with the cast and British & Irish comedians such as Nish Kumar and Catherine Bohart.

 Reception

 Viewers

 According to Nielsen Media Research, the episode was seen by an estimated 1.88 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
 This means that 0.4 percent of all households with televisions watched the episode.
 This was a 43% increase over the previous episode, which was watched by 1.31 million viewers and a 0.3 ratings share.
-With these ratings, Brooklyn Nine-Nine was the highest rated show on NBC for the night, second on its timeslot and second for the night, behind Big Brother.
+With these ratings, Brooklyn Nine-Nine was the highest rated show on NBC for the night, second on its timeslot and second for the night, behind Big Brother on CBS.